🛍☃️ WordPress 20th Anniversary! Get UP TO 40% OFF!

 • Landing Pages: These are the pages designed for the home pages.

-• Content Pages: Apart from the home page design, every other design like the about us page, features page, or the contact page comes under content pages.
+• Content Pages: Apart from the home page design, every other design, like the about us page, features page, or contact page, comes under content pages.

 elementor vs beaver builder

 Pricing is another very important factor to keep in mind while selecting either of the page builders.
-Both the page builders have a free version available on WordPress.org, which you can download directly and can start using right away.
+Both page builders have a free version available on WordPress.org, which you can download directly and start using immediately.

 Also Read: